For over 30 years, I spent the majority of my life indoors.

-Sleeping outside?
-Pooping in the woods?
+Camping?
+Hiking?
+Sleeping on the ground?
 Getting dirty?
 Filtering water?
 Dealing with bears and blisters?
+Pooping in the woods?
 Absolutely not.
 No way.

 But in August 2016, against all odds, I completed a 460-mile solo hike.

 Here’s the truth: it was awful.

 I cried almost every single day during that hike—the pain, loneliness, and ego beating were unlike anything I had ever experienced.
 It was just so hard.
 And I was so, so soft.
 Soft and new to the wilderness and absolutely terrified.